Politics on the Edge

-Politics on the Edge: A Memoir from Within is a political memoir by former Conservative Party politician and host of The Rest Is Politics podcast Rory Stewart.
+Politics on the Edge: A Memoir from Within is a memoir by former Conservative Party politician and host of The Rest Is Politics podcast Rory Stewart.
 In the United States, the book was published under the title How Not to Be a Politician: A Memoir.
-In the book, Stewart argues that there has been a decline in political standards in the United Kingdom.
-The book is critical of former Conservative prime minister Boris Johnson.
+In the book, Stewart argues that there has been a decline in political standards in the United Kingdom, and criticises former Conservative prime minister Boris Johnson.
 The book discusses Stewart's 2019 Conservative Party leadership election campaign, and critiques centralized government and argues for Civil Service reform.

 Synopsis

 The book comprises six parts and twenty-six chapters.
-The first part discusses Stewart's work as a governor of an Iraqi province during its occupation and running a non-governmental organization in Kabul and then his work as a Harvard academic on human rights policy and global governance, and his decision to become a Member of Parliament (MP) in the United Kingdom.
-It discusses his election campaign and initial experiences of the British parliament.
-The second part discusses Stewart's work as a local member of parliament including his attempts to improve access to broadband in Cumbria and his work on select committees.
+The first part discusses Stewart's work as a governor of an Iraqi province during its occupation and running a non-governmental organization in Kabul and then his work as a Harvard University academic on human rights policy and global governance, and his decision to become a Member of Parliament (MP) in the United Kingdom.
+It discusses his election campaign and initial experiences of the British Parliament.
+The second part discusses Stewart's work as an MP, including his attempts to improve access to broadband in Cumbria and his work on select committees.

-“Part three discusses the outcome of the Brexit referendum and the 2017 elections.
+“Part three discusses the outcome of the Brexit referendum and the 2017 election.
 Stewart observes and analyses the effects on his party and society in general of the expected effects of leaving the European Union.

 Part four discusses Stewart's experience with Boris Johnson.
-Stewart describes his first meeting with Johnson and their similar educational backgrounds and working at the Foreign Office when Johnson was Foreign Secretary.
+He describes his first meeting with Johnson and their similar educational backgrounds and working at the Foreign Office when Johnson was Foreign Secretary.
 Part five discusses Stewart's role at the Ministry of Justice.
 Part six discusses Stewart's role campaigning for Theresa May's Brexit deal, its rejection by Parliament, his campaign to become leader of the Conservative Party, Johnson's victory, and Stewart's ejection from the Conservative Party and decision not to run as an independent candidate for MP.